Karma121221/Yomi/README.md

 ## Description

 This project provides tools for processing Japanese text with visual elements.
+It combines OCR technology with natural language processing to analyze and understand Japanese content in images.

+## Features

+- Japanese text recognition from images
+- Visual text processing and analysis
+- Frontend interface for easy interaction
+- API endpoints for integration

 ## Getting Started